What is an undescended testicle?

 During fetal development, the testicles descend from the abdomen into the scrotum.
 When a testicle does not migrate downward, it is an undescended testicle.
 The testicle may descend into the proper position without treatment within 3 to 4 months of life.
 If this does not occur, the risk of infertility increases.
 Warmer temperatures within the abdomen can impair the development of the testicles and the production of sperm.
 Undescended testicles are also slightly more prone to testicular cancer.

-Undescended testes occur in about 1% to 3% of male infants, 21% of premature male infants, and 3% to 4 % of full term infants.
-The exact cause is unknown.
+Undescended testes occur in about 1% to 3% of male infants, 21% of premature male infants, and 3% to 4% of full-term infants.